openmrs/openmrs-contrib-android-client/README.md

 # Screenshots
 ![Login](http://i.imgur.com/zinrnCK.png) ![Dashboard](http://i.imgur.com/TLIwMoy.png) ![Register Patient](http://i.imgur.com/n7LaeKS.png)

-# GSoC 2016
+# GSoC 2017

-The project has been selected as a candidate for Google Summer of Code 2016.
-Please visit the project's page for more details: https://wiki.openmrs.org/display/projects/OpenMRS+Android+Client+-+GSoC+2016
+The project has been selected as a candidate for Google Summer of Code 2017.
+Please visit the [https://wiki.openmrs.org/display/projects/OpenMRS+Android+Client+Feature+Parity+and+Improvements](Project Wiki Page) for more details.

-For a detailed description of all work done during GSoC 2016, please checkout the [GSoC_2016.md](GSoC_2016.md) file.
+The project was also a part of GSoC 2016, the details of which can be seen in the [GSoC_2016.md](GSoC_2016.md) file.

 # Development
 We use JIRA to track issues and monitor project development.
 Refer to this link to view all issues and project summary: [Android Client JIRA](https://issues.openmrs.org/browse/AC)